-This whole story comes as a result of a miracle - a lame man healed as Peter and John are on route to the Temple back in chapter 3:1-10.
-The lame man is striking picture of the human need, the plight of our world.
-Here it becomes obvious there are needs that go beyond the reach of merely doctrinally sound religion.
+This whole story comes as a result of a miracle - a lame man healed back in chapter 3:1-10.
+The lame man is representative of the human need, the plight of our world.
+Here it becomes obvious there are needs that go beyond the reach of doctrinally sound religion.